SunnySuite/Sunny.jl/docs/src/quick-start.md

    [`set_anisotropy!`](@ref).
 3. Perform Monte Carlo simulation to equilibrate the spin configuration.
-Options include the continuous [`Langevin`](@ref) dynamics, or single-spin flip update using [`MetropolisSampler`](@ref).
-The former may be more effective in the presence of strong anisotropy (e.g. the Ising limit) whereas the latter is very efficient at handling long-range dipole-dipole interactions.
+Options include the continuous [`Langevin`](@ref) dynamics, or single-spin flip updates with [`LocalSampler`](@ref).
+The former can efficiently handle long-range dipole-dipole interactions, while the latter may be better in the presence of strong anisotropy (e.g., the Ising limit).
 4. Measure the static or dynamical structure factor.
 For details, see the page [Structure Factor Calculations](@ref).